oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Branch Categories
 <branch-categories>
-For each element of type `$['$defs'].full_product_name_t` in `$.product_tree.branches` it MUST be tested that ancestor nodes along the path exist which use the following branch categories `vendor` -\> `product_name` -\> `product_version` in that order starting with the Product tree node.
+For each element of type `$['$defs'].full_product_name_t` in `$.product_tree.branches` it SHALL be tested that ancestor nodes along the path exist which use the following branch categories `vendor` -\> `product_name` -\> `product_version` in that order starting with the Product tree node.